-Some of the topics that we discuss on our website include the following:
+Some of the topics that we discuss on this website include:

-- Aiding / Abetting - It is considered a criminal offense to help a person in the commission of a crime.
-This act of aiding another person is explained under Florida Statutes §220.905 (2011).
-Should you be found guilty you could be facing the same criminal charges as the person as the person who actually committed the offense.
+- Aiding / Abetting - It is a criminal offense to help a person commit a crime.
+This act of aiding another person is explained under Florida Statutes §220.905.
+If found guilty, you could be facing the same charges as the person who committed the crime.

-- Conspiracy - The criminal act of conspiracy does not actually refer to any particular offense, but rather to the act of planning to commit a crime in the future.
-When two or more people discuss breaking the law in the future, they may be found guilty of conspiracy.
+- Conspiracy - The act of conspiracy does not refer to any particular offense but rather planning to commit a crime.
+When two or more people plan to break the law, they may be found guilty of conspiracy.
 This is tried one level below the crime itself.

-- Expungements - Having a criminal history on their record can be completely life-altering.
+- Expungements - Having a criminal history can be life-altering.
 Ever wanted to say “no” when someone asks if you’ve been charged with a crime?
 By clearing your criminal record, you may be able to.
-At our firm, we can help you determine if you are eligible for expungement and walk you through the process.
+We can determine if you are eligible.

-- Notice to Appear - Have questions about what to do if you have been served with a notice to appear?
-Our firm can help answer your questions and provide you with a roadmap of actions that need to be taken.
-The first thing to remember is that this is not a traffic ticket and you do need to actually appear in court.
+- Notice to Appear - If you have been served with a notice to appear, we can help answer your questions and provide you with a roadmap of what needs to be done.
+The first thing to remember?
+This is not a traffic ticket.
+You do need to appear in court.

-- Obstruction of Justice - The state of Florida considers it a crime to in any way interfere with the carrying out of justice.
-This can include bribing witnesses, failing to report crimes, resisting arrest and even threatening jurors on a case.
-It can also refer to interfering with the work of law enforcement, prosecutors, judges, and more.
+- Obstruction of Justice - It is a crime to interfere with the carrying out of justice.
+This can include bribing witnesses, failing to report crimes, resisting arrest, threatening jurors, and interfering with law enforcement, prosecutors, judges, and more.

-- Pre-File Investigations - In some cases, before charges are ever formally pressed, the prosecution will partake in what is known as pre-file investigations.
-These are completed when prosecution and law enforcement are attempting to determine whether or not there is enough evidence to build a sufficient case.
+- Pre-File Investigations - In some cases, before charges are ever formally filed, there may be a pre-file investigation.
+These are when prosecution and law enforcement attempt to determine whether there is enough evidence to build a sufficient case.

-- Probation Violation - One penalty common in criminal cases is that of probation; this penalty is typically served in lieu of prison time.
-One major factor of this penalty are the terms that you must abide by - such as curfew, meetings with probation officers, keeping a clean record, etc. If accused of violating these terms, we can help.
+- Probation Violation - Probation is a penalty typically served instead of prison.
+One major factor is the terms you must abide by, such as curfew, meetings with probation officers, keeping a clean record, etc. If accused of violating these terms, we can help.

-Perjury occurs when an individual has intentionally lied after swearing to tell the truth under the authority of a notary public, judge, or other official authorized to administer an oath.
-Perjury may occur in court, depositions, administrative hearings, answering interrogatories, or signing a legal document.
+Perjury occurs when an individual has intentionally lied after swearing to tell the truth under the authority of a notary public, judge, or other authorized official.
+Perjury may occur in court, depositions, administrative hearings, answering interrogatories, or signing.

 - Perjury in an unofficial proceeding: This is punishable by up to 1 year in jail, up to 1 year of probation, and/or a maximum fine of $1,000.